sivaanand13/SweetShopWebsite/README.md

-# SweetShopWebsite
-This is the complete version of the website created for my IT 202 class.
+The Sweet Shop Website lets users view the shop's information, including all the sweets offered and their prices, descriptions, and images.
+Furthermore, the website allows admin login to update prices, descriptions, and items offered.

-The website uses MySQL database to store user and shop information.
-The frontend is composed of HTML/CSS/Javascript and the backend scripting is done using PHP.
+The website uses a MySQL database to store user and shop information.
+The front end comprises HTML, CSS, and JavaScript, and the back-end scripting was done using PHP.